 Open today from 9:00am to 5:00pm.

-North Fork Housing Alliance is a public housing agency in Greenport, New York that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of May 20th, 2019, North Fork Housing Alliance has 1 waiting lists that are open now or opening soon.
+North Fork Housing Alliance is a Public Housing Agency in Greenport, New York that participates in the Section 8 Housing Choice Voucher (HCV) program.

-Once the application has been completed, it must be either:
+Once the application was completed, it must have been either:

-This waiting list has the following preferences: Live or work in the NFHA jurisdiction.
+This waiting list had the following preferences: Live or work in the NFHA jurisdiction.

 For more information, contact the North Fork Housing Alliance.

 Last Updated on 07/01/2019.

 As of 07/23/2019, it is not known if North Fork Housing Alliance is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the most recent VMS report, North Fork Housing Alliance manages 154 active Housing Choice Vouchers.